Erfaniaa/binance-spot-trading-bot/README.md

 4. Run `python3 init_indicators_dict.py`.
 5. Run `python3 main.py`.

-This will run an example bot on trading Bitcoin with 4 strategies simultaneously.
+This will run an example bot on trading Bitcoin.

 ## Config